2021 Catalyst Grant Competition - NOW OPEN

 Funding Request Guidelines

-- The proposed project must be related to equity in the health and well-being of children and their families in the context of the Covid-19 pandemic.
-Well-being can be broadly defined.
+- The proposed project must be related to equity in the health and well-being of children and their families with a focus on engaged research, as follows:

 - Applicants must indicate a collaborative approach to the research, with multi-disciplinary investigators engaged in the work.